Nida (political party): 2021 general election

 In 2021, the party participated in their first general election.
 Nourdin El Ouali was appointed as lead candidate.
 The party received 0.3% of vote share.

 Protests and actions

 The party received national attention in June 2014, when party members organised a solidarity march for Gazans with a reported turnout of over ten thousand people.
 In November 2015, the party organised a similarly large march named 'Unity in Diversity Against Terrorism', with notable guests including the mayor of Rotterdam.

 As a reaction to a partial ban of face-coverings such as the burqa, resulting in people wearing less restrictive head coverings such as hijabs being fined as well, the party started a 'hijab fund' to pay incorrectly applied fines.

 2024 European Parliament election

-In the 2024 European Parliament election Nida co-founded the European political party Free Palestine, together with pro-Palestinian Muslim minority parties in Belgium, France, Germany, Netherlands, Spain and Sweden.
+In the 2024 European Parliament election Nida co-founded the European political alliance Free Palestine, together with pro-Palestinian Muslim minority parties in Belgium, France, Germany, Netherlands, Spain and Sweden.
 None of the participating parties won a single seat in the elections.